Expensify/App/docs/articles/expensify-classic/account-settings/Close-Account.md

 1. Visit [expensify.com](https://www.expensify.com/).
 2. Attempt to sign in using your email address or phone number associated with the closed account.
-3. After entering your user name, you will see the following prompt: [Insert Image 3]
+3. After entering your user name, you will see a prompt to reopen your account.
 4. Click on **Reopen Account**.
 5. A magic link will be sent to your email address.
 6. Access your email and click on the magic link.
 This link will take you to Expensify and reopen your account.